trisdauvergne/ui-reminders-client/README.md

 - Referencing collections better
 - List Item file performs too many functions and needs to be separated
 - Ensuring the correct types are used
+- Planning around how real-time collaboration could be utilised and where

 ## Packages used